Elementary School Handbook

 It is imperative that each family submits emergency contact information at the beginning of each school year.
 This information tells us where parents/guardians can be reached in the event of an emergency.
 Families must also indicate a trusted neighbor or friend we can contact in the event that we cannot reach the parent/guardian.
 Please make sure you update the information should there be any changes during the school year.
 All information is kept on file in the school office.

-Curriculum Based Field Trips (Refer to Policy #121)
+Curriculum-based Field Trips (Refer to Policy No. 121)

 Throughout the school year, students take a variety of field trips.
 These trips are coordinated by teachers and team leaders by grade level.
 Field trips relate to our curriculum by taking students to places that they have learned about in the classroom.
 We recognize that learning can occur both in and out of school.